smoonem/adventure_works_task/README.md

 - Find Sales Regons with small amount of orders
 - Identify "lazy" Sales Persons
 - Identify "bad guys" in Products and track their movement during year

+#Tools
+- Jupyter Notebook for calculation
+- LibreOffice for Presentation